julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   - `ssh' into new Docker host with `docker-machine ssh <azure-host>'
   - Edit `ldmfile.sh' to correctly handle logging
   - Edit `registry.xml' with the correct `hostname' element
+  - Edit `~git/Unidata-Dockerfiles/ams2016/docker-compose.yml' with the
+    correct `TDM_PW' and `TDS_HOST'.
   - Run `~/git/Unidata-Dockerfiles/ams2016/unicloud-3.sh'
   - Check your setup